s-geleta/Globetrotter/README.md

   - [X] Content arranged with Flexbox for consistency and responsiveness.

 - [X] **Guide Page (Choose One)**
-  - [X] A separate page that is either a Food Guide, Accommodations Guide, or Upcoming Local Events guide.
+  - [X] A separate page that is either a Food Guide, Accomodations Guide, or Upcoming Local Events guide.
   - [X] At least three entries thematic to your choice that provide a:
     - [X] Title
     - [X] Address